 Here is their website in China, the branding is again more upmarket, the product is marketed as being more luxurious in the middle kingdom.
 The USP of an Australian brand from overseas is that it can differentiate itself from the fake, counterfeit products that often circulate in the Chinese market.
 Being an international brand in China thus lends itself to this more upmarket style of branding, the Chinese consumer will pay a premium for genuine, branded products that they trust.

 In this image ancient aboriginal culture is perhaps referenced by the style of design.

 It is clear that this is a lucrative market for Australian brands to capitalize upon.
-We are digital marketing agency based in Shanghai, China.
+We are a digital marketing agency based in Shanghai, China.
 If you are seeking to enter into the Chinese market and are looking for specialist help or advice please do not hesitate to contact us.